BlackCapCoder/short-haskell/README.md

 long | chain | of | commands | haskell 'main = interact $ show . sum . map read . lines'
 ```

 Short Haskell is a dialect that transpiles to regular Haskell.
-It Currently does 2 about things:
+It currently does 2 about things:

 ### Fuzzy function search